Bounding Plains for our Shared Humanity.

 Running 4000km from Cooktown to Melbourne.

-Starting 23 November 2017, Cassie Cohen and Jackson Bursill are running 4000km from Cooktown to Melbourne, sharing the remarkable stories of refugees who arrived in Australia after fleeing persecution and conflict abroad.
+The project started on 23 November 2017, with Cassie Cohen and Jackson Bursill running 4000km from Cooktown to Melbourne, sharing the remarkable stories of refugees who arrived in Australia after fleeing persecution and conflict abroad.
+The pair finished the run on 2 March 2018, exactly 100 days after departing Cooktown

-For every day that the pair are running, a story will be shared on this website and on social media (Facebook, Twitter and Instagram).
-The featured person will ideally be someone local to the area Cassie and Jackson are passing through at the time.
-By sharing the positive success stories of the former refugees, they hope to celebrate Australia’s multiculturalism and those who have made our country a better place since they arrived.
+For every day that the pair ran, they shared the story of someone who arrived in this country as a migrant or refugee on social media (Facebook, Twitter and Instagram).
+The featured person was often someone local to the area that they passed through on their run.
+By sharing the positive success stories of the former refugees, they hoped to celebrate Australia’s multiculturalism and those who have made our country a better place.

-The project also hopes to raise funds for the Asylum Seeker Resource Centre who provide legal, education, and employment services, as well as healthcare, community development and food to more than 3,000 people each year.
+The project also raised funds for the Asylum Seeker Resource Centre who provide legal, education, and employment services, as well as healthcare, community development and food to more than 3,000 people each year.

 100 days, 100 stories to share